 What is the Florida ExpertNet?

 Florida ExpertNet is a free searchable database of faculty research profiles and resources spanning all disciplines at 12 universities.
-It also contains profiles of more than 500 centers and institutes and thousands of technologies available for licensing.
+There are over 600,000 publications across all the experts.
+It also contains profiles of more than 600 centers and institutes and thousands of technologies available for licensing.
 With one quick search users can identify relevant:

-Florida ExpertNet is produced and made available through the Clearinghouse for Applied Research.
+Florida ExpertNet is produced and made available through the Clearinghouse for Applied Research, Center for Information Management and Educational Services, Florida State University.

 Who can access MyExpertNet?

-Experts and center directors use the MyExpertNet backend to update their content.
+Experts and center directors use the MyExpertNet back end to update their content using their login credentials.

 Who has profiles in ExpertNet?